J. A. Isaacs: History

-He died in August 1944; newspapers obituaries were few and cursory at best.
+Isaacs died in August 1944; newspapers obituaries were few and cursory at best.
 He had in 1939 left a will naming his brother Isaac Isaacs as his sole beneficiary and sole executor.
 Mrs Edna Isaacs contested the will, claiming that Isaac Isaacs had undue influence on his brother, and had influenced him in ensuring that she received no benefit from his death.

-John A. Isaac, who had once been quite wealthy, at his death had assets valued at £33/12/6 and liabilities of £33/14/4, which was explained by counsel for his brother− as "gambling losses".
+John A. Isaacs, who had once been quite wealthy, at his death had assets valued at £33/12/6 and liabilities of £33/14/4, which was explained by counsel for his brother as "gambling losses".